Off the Beaten Path, North Oceanside Harbor

-Oceanside Harbor isn’t exactly off the beaten path since it is right off of the busy Interstate 5.
-As you exit the freeway and head towards the harbor you will reach a dead-end and have to go either right or left.
+Oceanside Harbor isn’t exactly off the beaten path since it is quick exit from the busy Interstate 5.
+As you leave the freeway and head towards the harbor you will reach a dead-end and have to go either right or left.
 Going right, won’t get you very far as you will soon be greeted by an armed sentry asking you for your I.D. and what your business is on Camp Pendleton.
 Officially called Marine Corps Base Camp Pendleton, this gate and parts of the base are just a chain-link-fence away from the harbor.
 That is, a chained link fence with barbed wire!

 So it is best to take a left into Oceanside Harbor where you will be greeted by a colorful lighthouse instead of a M16 rifle.
 After you make that left turn you will be descending down a small hill and given one last choice to either veer left or right.

 Heading left you will enter what they call Oceanside Harbor Village.
 This area hasn’t changed much through the years and still has that Cape Cod feel with its charming buildings and design.
 Surrounded by the lighthouse, the village is an area filled with restaurants, novelty shops, rental places for boats, kayaks, or SUP’s and much more.
 Here is also where you can charter boats, go on a whale watching trip, or a half-day fishing excursion.
 This is the heart of the Oceanside Harbor.

 A quaint coffee shop features music in the summer and a nearby ice-cream store serves up all of your favorite flavors.